 Pursuant to a non-exclusive license agreement with XOMA Ltd. for the humanization technology used in the development of MNPR-101, we are obligated to pay XOMA Ltd. clinical, regulatory and sales milestones which could reach up to \$14.925 million if we achieve all milestones for MNPR-101.
 The agreement does not require the payment of sales royalties.
 There can be no assurance that we will achieve any milestones.
-As of April 30, 2024, we had not reached any milestones and had not been required to pay XOMA Ltd. any funds under this license agreement.
+As of July 31, 2024, we had not reached any milestones and had not been required to pay XOMA Ltd. any funds under this license agreement.
 The first milestone payment is payable upon first dosing of a human patient in a Phase 2 clinical trial.
+We are currently conducting a Phase 1 clinical trial and cannot reliably predict when we will be able to commence a Phase 2 clinical trial, if at all.